Millennials: Religious beliefs

 A 2016 U.S. study found that church attendance during young adulthood was 41% among Generation Z, 18% for the millennials, 21% for Generation X, and 26% for the Baby Boomers when they were at the same age.
 A 2016 survey by Barna and Impact 360 Institute on about 1,500 Americans aged 13 and up suggests that the proportion of atheists and agnostics was 21% among Generation Z, 15% for millennials, 13% for Generation X, and 9% for Baby Boomers.
 59% of Generation Z were Christians (including Catholics), as were 65% for the millennials, 65% for Generation X, and 75% for the Baby Boomers.
 41% of teens believed that science and the Bible are fundamentally at odds with one another, with 27% taking the side of science and 17% picking religion.
 For comparison, 45% of millennials, 34% of Generation X, and 29% of the Baby Boomers believed such a conflict exists.
 31% of Generation Z believed that science and religion refer to different aspects of reality, on par with millennials and Generation X (both 30%), and above the Baby Boomers (25%).
 28% of Generation Z thought that science and religion are complementary, compared to 25% of millennials, 36% of Generation X, and 45% for Baby Boomers.

-Globally, religion is in decline in North America and Western Europe, but is growing in the rest of the world.
-According to a 2018 study by the Pew Research Center, 29% of Muslims, 27% of Hindus, 26% of Christians, 24% of religiously unaffiliated and 23% of Buddhists were aged 15 to 29 years.
-In 2018, Muslims had a median age of 23, Hindus 26, Christians 30, Buddhists and the religiously unaffiliated 34, and Jews 36.
-For comparison, the median age of the global population was 28 in 2018.
-Overall, Christians have a fertility rate of 2.6, and Muslims 2.9.
-Islam is the world's fastest growing religion, primarily due to the average younger age and higher fertility rate of Muslims.

-Between the late 1990s and the early 2000s, religious attendance nosedived 40% throughout England except in London, where 57% of Christians were in their 20s.
-Indeed, the deceleration of secularization is also apparent in other European cities with a large migrant population, such as Amsterdam, Brussels, Malmö, Marseilles, and Paris.

-A 2017 study conducted by the Pew Research Center on 70 countries showed that between 2010 and 2015, among people aged 15 to 29, the irreligious grew by 23%, Muslims 0.3%, while Christians lost 0.7% due to religious conversion or switching.
-In particular, the unaffiliated gained eight million people and Muslims half a million while Christians lost nine million due to religious switching.